cajal/datajoint-plus/README.md

 # DataJointPlus
 A DataJoint extension that integrates hashes and other features.
-Currently only supports DataJoint version 0.12.9.
+Requires DataJoint version 0.12.9.

 # Usage
 Minimal examples for using DataJointPlus.
 Documentation to be added.